martinetd/input-over-ssh/README.md

 python -u -m input_over_ssh.client -p /dev/input/event1 | ssh hostname.example.com 'PYTHONPATH=/path/to/input-over-ssh python -m input_over_ssh.server'
 ```

+For the adventurous, you ought to be able to replace ssh with [mosh](https://mosh.org/) or netcat over UDP to further reduce latency.

 For a full list of command-line options, run `python -m input_over_ssh.client --help`.